 The wrong way will find you queuing for hours, only to be admitted to a stampede of people all trying to live their best life and taking the same boring-ass shots of them and the skyline as if they had some kind of a hand in its creation.

-I know which one I’d choose.
-I think you do too – that’s why I wrote this step-by-step guide to visiting the Sky Garden without the fuss and frazzle.
+We know which one we would choose.
+We think you do too – that’s why we’ve written this step-by-step guide to visiting the Sky Garden without the fuss and frazzle.

 Obviously you should read it to help you plan your trip.